Wednesday, March 31, 2010

 A young wizard walks into a potion shop, carrying a Krok pet and a chicken.
 He sets them down on the stool next to him, and says to the uncertain-looking vendor "I'll have a health elixer."
 Then the Krok pet says "And I'll have a experience potion."
 The dumbfounded vendor gasps "That's incredible; I've never seen a Krok pet that could talk!"
 And the wizard says "He can't; the chicken is a ventriloquist."

 (Ouch!
-Did someone just through their krok pet at me for that joke?)
+Did someone just throw their krok pet at me for that joke?)

 Tuesday, March 30, 2010